AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/trouble-shooting.md

 ---
 title: Trouble shooting the Control Panel
-description: The Control Panel allows you to monitor and manage your SFTP storage by instance and allow list IP addresses.
+description: The Control Panel allows you to monitor and manage your SFTP storage by instance and allowlist IP addresses.
 feature: Control Panel
 kt: 2938
 doc-type: article